 For those wanting an upgrade to their standard Xbox controller, the Xbox Elite Controller Series 2 could be what you’re looking for.

-You can save up to 3 custom profiles, there’s also Bluetooth build-in to use with Windows PCs and phones.
-The best part of the controller is how it can be customized, with the trigger adjustments and thumbsticks tension.
+You can save up to 3 custom profiles, and there’s also Bluetooth built-in to use with Windows PCs and phones.
+The best part of the controller is how it can be customized, with trigger adjustments and thumbsticks tension.
 There are a USB-C port and a rechargeable battery that should last around 40 hours.

 Xbox Adaptive Controller